greenstick/regulo/README.md

 | opossum | 1.62M | 2.29x slower |

 The picture is consistent.
-Cockatiel's bulkhead is the fastest limiter — and Regulo trades raw limiter throughput for an integrated priority heap, weighted permits, a saturation breaker, and (by default) windowed metrics in one component.
+Cockatiel's bulkhead is the fastest limiter — and **Regulo** trades raw limiter throughput for an integrated priority heap, weighted permits, a saturation breaker, and (by default) windowed metrics in one component.
-On the breaker axis that integration goes the other way: Regulo's standalone `CircuitBreaker` is the fastest of the three, because it defers failure accounting to an explicit timeout signal instead of bookkeeping a rolling window on every call.
+On the breaker axis that integration goes the other way: **Regulo**'s standalone `CircuitBreaker` is the fastest of the three, because it defers failure accounting to an explicit timeout signal instead of bookkeeping a rolling window on every call.

-In practice none of this is the bottleneck.
-Regulo guards work that is *far* more expensive than the limiter itself: SSR renders, database queries, downstream API calls, measured in milliseconds.
+In practice none of this is the bottleneck. **Regulo** guards work that is *far* more expensive than the limiter itself: SSR renders, database queries, downstream API calls, measured in milliseconds.
 Even at ~500k tasks/sec under contention the per-task overhead is a few microseconds against operations